- Presentation JMW Turner Painting

 The perceptual evolution of Turner's works according to viewing distance

 At middle distance (2-3 meters), figurative elements emerge more clearly, allowing appreciation of overall composition and narrative structures.
-This intermediate perspective balances abstraction and figuration, offering a more complete reading of the artist's compositional intentions.
+This intermediate perspective balances abstraction and figuration, offering more complete reading of the artist's compositional intentions.

-This perceptual variability suggests ideal positioning in circulation spaces where residents and visitors naturally experience the work from different angles and distances – wide hallways, stairwell landings, or walls opposite varied seating allowing different viewing perspectives.
+This perceptual variability suggests ideal positioning in circulation spaces where residents and visitors naturally experience the work from different angles and distances – wide corridors, stairwell landings, or walls opposite varied seating allowing different viewing perspectives.

 The psychological effect of Turner's dramatic scenes in living spaces